 The Corrupter: They attempt to corrupt the Camarilla and Sabbat to serve their masters, and if that doesn't work, kill them.

-Cross-Melting Aura: Despite being twice as vulnerable to Faith, Baali that take the "Infernal Aura" flaw repel and terrify the devoutly religious by presence alone.
-Meanwhile, the "Unholy Aura" merit takes this trope even further: in the owner's presence, relics crumble to dust, holy men and women flee in terror, and places of worship are corrupted to evil.
-For good measure, the owner is also made immune to the clan weakness.
+Cross-Melting Aura: The "Unholy Aura" merit takes this trope to the extreme.
+Holy relics crumble in their touch, holy men and women flee in terror, and places of worship are corrupted to evil.

 Eldritch Abomination: The Children; a cabal of primeval beings native to the darkness that existed prior to the creation of the world, they were almost wiped out by "Let There Be Light."
 Falling to the newly-created earth, the survivors burrowed into the earth and sealed themselves away there; eventually, humans discovered the sleeping monsters and began to worship them in the hopes of gaining some of their godlike power- up until they realized that doing so was actually bringing the Children dangerously close to wakefulness and The End of the World as We Know It.
 So, in a desperate attempt to lull them back to sleep- and keep drawing power from them without fear of death- their worshippers set about comitting horrific acts of mass-murder and rape.
 According to the clanbook, the Baali are merely the latest in line to carry on their worship.